Eclipse Development Process

 - The review documentation material always includes a document that describes the review.
 The minimum contents of the document are specified by the individual Review types.

-- The presentation material must be available in a format that anyone in the Eclipse membership can review.
-For example, Microsoft Powerpoint files are not an acceptable single format: such files may be one of the formats, but not the only format.
-Similarly for Apple Keynote files and Microsoft Word files.
+- The review documentation must be available in a format that anyone in the Eclipse membership can review.
 PDF and HTML are acceptable single formats.

-- The presentation material must have a correct copyright statement and license.
+- The review documentation must have a correct copyright statement and license.

-- The presentation material must be archival quality.
+- The review documentation must be archival quality.
 This means that the materials must be comprehensible and complete on their own without requiring explanation by a human presenter, reference to a wiki, or to other non-archived web pages.

 - The EMO announces the Review schedule and makes the documentation available to the membership-at-large.